Skip to content

 I used that analogy often when I was explaining this to friends.
 Your deodorant is cleaning the floor — your skin.
 But the ceiling — your shirt — is dripping odor compounds right back down.
 You can clean the floor every day.
 It doesn't matter if the ceiling keeps leaking.

-Research on fabric odor retention shows that textiles — especially synthetic blends — can hold more odor per surface area than skin.
-The fabric physically traps the molecules.
+Research on fabric odor retention shows synthetics behave differently from skin: in a 2014 study in Applied and Environmental Microbiology, polyester T-shirts worn during exercise were rated significantly more intense and less pleasant than cotton after the same session, because odor-producing bacteria and the compounds they make concentrate in synthetic fibres.(Callewaert et al., 2014) The fabric physically traps the molecules.
 And unlike skin, fabric doesn't shed cells, produce sweat, or self-clean in any way.
 The compounds just accumulate over time with each wear.

 This is why your gym clothes smell worse in month six than they did when they were new.
 It's not that you're sweating more.
 The fabric is just more saturated with odor compounds than it was.